Khanda (Sikh symbol): Description

-Throwing Weapon.
+throwing weapon.
 Deg Teg Fateh (ਦੇਗ ਤੇਗ਼ ਫ਼ਤਿਹ), or Victory to Charity and Arms) is a Sikh slogan and the title of an anthem in the Punjabi language that signifies the dual obligations of the Khalsa: The responsibility to provide food, and to provide protection, for the needy and oppressed.
 Deg refers to the "cauldron" and Tegh to the "sword".
-The cauldron or kettle symbolizes charity and is a reference to the Sikh religious obligation to provide langar, the free distribution of food, to all people, irrespective of an individual's religion, caste or ethnicity.
+The cauldron or kettle symbolises charity and is a reference to the Sikh religious obligation to provide langar, the free distribution of food, to all people, irrespective of an individual's religion, caste or ethnicity.
 The sword, or (kirpan), represents the warrior code of the Khalsa.
 The Khanda icon conveys these two principles.
 It is the military emblem of the Sikhs.
 It is also part of the design of the Nishan Sahib.
 A double-edged khanda (sword) is placed at the top of a Nishan Sahib flag as an ornament or finial.

 In recent years, the Khanda has been used to show solidarity within the Sikh community after high-profile shootings in the United States.